"The Norwegian folk tales are the best there is," wrote Jacob Grimm in 1850. "They surpass almost any other".

 In some of the translations further down, Norwegian tales are illustrated by Norwegian artists.
 Some of their illustrations are included in the collection on-site.

 Booss, Claire, ed.
+1964.
 Scandinavian Folk and Fairy Tales: Tales from Norway, Sweden, Denmark, Finland, Iceland.
-New York: Gramercy Books, 1984.
+New York: Gramercy Books. ⍽▢⍽ In this extensive volume, Claire Booss borrows from Brækstad's translations, but also from Dasent's Tales from the Fjeld, which consists of translations of Asbjørnsen's Popular Tales from the Norse.

 Solberg, Olav, ed.
+2010.
 Norske Huldreeventyr og Folkesagn av Peter Chr.
 Asbjørnsen (Norwegian Legends.
-Solli: Det norske språk- og litteraturselskap v/ Ellen Wiger, Nasjonalbiblioteket, 2010.
+Solli: Det norske språk- og litteraturselskap v/ Ellen Wiger, Nasjonalbiblioteket.

 The series called "Norsk Eventyrbibliotek, NEB (Norwegian Folktale Library)" (Oslo: Det Norske Samlaget), consists of these volumes: